DaddyRaegen/ffbe_asset_dump/README.md

 Looking for other ways to support FFBE Encyclopedia?
 - Help me port FFBE Encyclopedia to iOS!
 [GoFundMe](https://gofund.me/9a342f26)

-  You can also see updates on the app on the GoFundMe page!
+  You can also see updates on the app on the GoFundMe page and on [Instagram](https://www.instagram.com/amethyst.nebula/)